RBGE-Herbarium/RBGE-Herbarium.github.io/docs/data-entry/how-to-enter-specimen-data.md

 {:toc}
 </details>

 In Specify, specimens considered to be part of the same collecting event and assigned the same collector number are entered as individual Preparations with a Collection Object.
-Preparations currently being stored in Specify include Herbarium sheets/packets (duplicates and multi-sheet specimens), Spirit material and Carpological specimens.
-Silica-dried material will be held in Specify in the future.
+Use Specify for Herbarium sheets/packets (duplicates and multi-sheet specimens), Spirit material and Carpological specimens.
+Do not use Specify for Silica-dried material at present.

-When entering a specimen, consider whether it is possible that there may already be data in Specify for it.
+When entering a specimen, consider whether there may already be data imported.
 Data may have been imported if electronic data were received with the specimens, or there may be a separate related preparation already in the database.
 If you think that this might be the case, use a query to check.
 If you need to create a new Collection Object for the Preparation follow the instructions immediately below.
 If a Collection Object already exists and you want to add a Preparation, then follow the instructions at the bottom of this page.

-## Creating a new Preparation in a new Collection Object
+## How to create a new Preparation in a new Collection Object

 To add a new record click on the **Data Entry** button on the main menu bar: